-Palm Beach County EOC serves as the primary multi-agency coordination center (MACC) for the County.
-Additionally, each municipality is encouraged to operate an individual EOC to coordinate response and recovery activities for their jurisdiction, reporting to the County EOC.
+Palm Beach County EOC serves as the MACC for the County.
+Each municipality is encouraged to operate an individual EOC to coordinate response and recovery activities for their jurisdiction, reporting to and coordinating with, the County EOC.
+Additionally, each lead agency or department may establish a "command post" at its headquarters to oversee the agency's disaster operations.
+All municipal and off-site command posts must collaborate with the respective unit within the PBC EOC to effect an orderly and coordinated countywide response.

 In accordance with F.S.
-Chapter 252.38(1), Palm Beach County EOC has jurisdiction over the entire County during emergencies, including all municipalities and special taxing districts contained therein.
+Chapter 252.38(1)(a), the PBC EOC has jurisdiction over the entire County during emergencies, including all municipalities and special taxing districts contained therein.
 This requires an extensive coordination effort between the County and municipalities during emergency preparedness, response, recovery, and mitigation.